According to Google search*, spending less and saving more is one of the top New Year’s Resolutions.

 Before you get started, here’s what you need to do to make sure you’re successful at reaching your frugal goals.

 - Know how much you spend already on the habit you want to change.
 For example, if you want to reduce your grocery expense, you have to know how much you currently spend.
 Set a realistic target for how much you want to be spending.
-A target ‘range’, for instance $200 – $240, is more flexible and doable than an exact amount.
+A target ‘range’, for instance, $200 – $240, is more flexible and doable than an exact amount.

 - Pick one or two sustainable action steps that you can do each and every week to gradually reduce your expenditure.
 Keeping with our grocery example, start by planning and cooking one extra vegetarian meal a week.
 That’s it.
-Depending on how much you spend on meat for a meal that could be around $15 a week savings or $780 a year with one small habit change.
+Depending on how much you spend on meat for a meal that could be around $15 per week savings or $780 a year with one small habit change.

 - Once you have that habit under your wing, pick another sustainable action step.
 By sustainable, I mean something you can easily work into your current lifestyle each week.
 By the end of the year, you’ll be saving significant amounts on your groceries, and you’ll be much more successful than if you had gone in gung-ho in January and then went back to old spending patterns in February.